Skip to main content

 • €1,250 for standard bikes

-You can spend more than these limits, but anything above them is treated for income tax purposes as a benefit-in-kind - revenue.ie.
+You can spend more than the limit, but anything above it is treated as a taxable benefit in kind.

 Safety equipment includes: